Blog -

 Next, click Publish to make the Zap usable.

 Now it’s time to do a live test with your actual web form.
-For that, embed the form in a page or post using the Gravity Forms block or shortcode.
+Head on over to the form you created earlier on your site.

 When you now go to the specified location in your Google Drive, it should show up there.
 That’s it, well done!